transentis/bptk_py/README.md

 ## Changelog

+### 0.8.5
+* System Dynamics DSL: Extended the operator overrides, to ensure stocks can have more than two inflows or outflows.

 ### 0.8.4
 * Bug fix to bptk.add_scenario that occured when adding a new scenario to an existing scenario manager